gibsion/testgit/readme.txt

 this is a test file about git
-git is a free software.
+git is a free software distributed under the GPL.